SampleEnvironment/SECoP/protocol/specification/accessibles.rst

     When the `stop` command is sent, the SEC node SHOULD set the target parameter to a value close to the present one.
 Then it SHOULD act as if this value had been the initial target.

+    On an `AcquisitionController`, stops the data acquisition if running.

 .. command:: go